-After the First Federal Congress passed the Residence Act of 1790, President George Washington selected the exact site for the republic’s new federal government along the bank of the Potomac River.
-Secretary of State, and future president, Thomas Jefferson offered his assistance to President Washington's city planner Peter L'Enfant and eventually an impressive federal city emerged.
+After the first Congress passed the Residence Act of 1790, President George Washington selected the exact site for the new republic’s seat of government along the bank of the Potomac River.
+Secretary of State (and future president) Thomas Jefferson offered his assistance to President Washington's city planner Peter L'Enfant and eventually an impressive federal city emerged.

 The National Mall and Memorial Parks presidential sites have become iconic images of the United States of America and the park invites everyone to visit them and be a part of American history.

-- Franklin Delano Roosevelt Memorial - Dedicated by William Jefferson Clinton in 1997, the memorial remained a popular venue for special events throughout the remainder of the Clinton Administration.
+- Franklin Delano Roosevelt Memorial - Dedicated by Bill Clinton in 1997, the memorial remained a popular venue for special events throughout the remainder of the Clinton administration.
 To mark the anniversary of the Americans with Disabilities Act (ADA) during the early part of the 21st century, a commemorative stone was added during a ceremony attended by former President George H.W.
 Bush.

 Veterans, Military, and National Service Memorials

 The National Mall and Memorial Parks manages several military and veterans related sites that have presidential connections; among the many sites are,

 - American Veterans Disabled for Life Memorial - On October 5, 2014, Barack Obama spoke at the dedication of the memorial, the first national memorial dedicated solely to disabled veterans, paying tribute to the hidden and visible disabilities from all conflicts and all branches of service.

 - District of Columbia World War Memorial - Herbert Hoover accepted this local World War I memorial on behalf of a grateful nation on Armistice Day, November 11, 1931.